Zhengtx-hub/DevOps-CI-CD-Pipeline/README.md

 This project demonstrates a complete **DevOps CI/CD pipeline** that automates the processes of **code integration, quality assurance, containerization, and deployment** using industry-leading tools.
 It provides a robust workflow to ensure high-quality, efficient, and reliable software delivery.
 ![Image](https://github.com/Zhengtx-hub/DevOps-CI-CD-Pipeline/blob/aafb658731b2990e6c458c2f5ceef11d8af89a9f/resources/inforstructure.png)
+Numbered Steps:

+ 	 1. Developers push code to the GitLab repository for version control.
+     2. Jenkins is triggered to pull the updated code from GitLab, either via tags or branches.
+     3. Jenkins compiles the code using the local Maven build tool.
+     4. Jenkins runs SonarQube to perform code quality analysis and static code checks.
+     5. Jenkins notifies the Harbor server to make a Docker image and Harbor server pushes it to its container registry.
+The Harbor server handles the storage and version management of Docker images.
+     6. Deployment Steps:
+        •	6.1: Jenkins notifies the deployment server to pull the specified image version from Harbor.
+It shuts down the existing version and runs the updated container.
+        •	6.2: Jenkins notifies Kubernetes to orchestrate the deployment.
+Kubernetes pulls the specified version from the Harbor registry, creates and manages the Docker containers, and exposes services to the outside world.

 **🚀 Project Overview**

 This project implements the following capabilities: